BIRCH PLYWOOD OF LOW GRADES

-SyPly BIRCH LOW plywood is often used in building structures when the appearance of the front side of plywood plays a secondary role, and the strength characteristics are not worse than high grades.
+SyPly BIRCH LOW plywood is often used in building structures when the appearance of the plywood front side plays a secondary role, and the strength characteristics are not worse than high grades.

-- FOR FACING WITH NON-TRANSPARENT COATINGS AND FOR TREATMENT WITH PAINTS
+- FOR FACING WITH NON-TRANSPARENT COATINGS AND FOR PAINTS

-Distinguish between the concepts of plywood grades and veneer grades.
-Plywood grades are formed from the grades of veneer used for cladding.
-For example, plywood faced on the front side with grade “B” veneer and on the back side “BB” will have grade B/BB - the highest grade is indicated first in the name.
+There is the difference between grades of plywood and grades of veneer.
+Grades of plywood are made up of veneer grades which are used for covering.
+For example, plywood covered on the front side with grade B veneer and on the back side with BB veneer will have grade B/BB - the first indicates the highest grade.

 In order to improve the performance of the site and to make it easier to use, cookie files are used.
 Cookies are small pieces of data with which a site can distinguish between new and old site visitors and determine how the site is used, and cookies are necessary for the site to work.